 Contents of a Police Report

-date, time and place of the accident
+date, time and location of the accident

-names of all parties and witnesses involved in the accident, including the owners and drivers of vehicles, and any passengers
+names of all parties and witnesses who were involved in and who observed the accident, including the owners and drivers of vehicles, and any passengers

-- The weather, lighting and road conditions
+description of weather, lighting and road conditions

-- The property damage sustained, and
+description of property damage sustained, and

 Questions for Your Attorney